blackwell-systems/error-envelope/README.md

 //   "message": "Invalid input",
 //   "details": {
 //     "fields": {
-//       "email": "must be valid email",
+//       "email": "must be a valid email",
 //       "age": "must be 18 or older"
 //     }
 //   },